isabella232/docs-13/docs/examples/Star_Wars_Expo.md

-# Star Wars Expo App with Apollo and GraphCMS
+# Star Wars App with Expo
 <script async src="https://snack.expo.io/embed.js"></script>

 🚀 **[Checkout the full code](https://snack.expo.io/r17Xs7yl-)**

 In this example we are going to build a simple React Native Application backed by GraphCMS using [Snack by Expo.io](https://snack.expo.io) and [GraphCMS](https://graphcms.com).
-You can find the code on [Snack](https://snack.expo.io/r17Xs7yl-) or in the example´s [GitHub repository (Using create-react-native-app)]().
+You can find the code on [Snack](https://snack.expo.io/r17Xs7yl-) or in the example´s [GitHub repository (Using create-react-native-app)](https://github.com/GraphCMS/example_03_expo).

 > *Easily build apps with React Native*
 >